jorgegv/rage1/doc/BTILE-DATA-DEDUPE.md

 A similar algorithm can be followed for our problem:

-- The minimal pieces are the 8-byte sequences that compose our cell tiles
+- The starting pieces are the 8-byte sequences that compose our cell tiles

 - The "matching" rules for them are overlapping byte sequences to the left or to the right of the sequence, with other sequences.